francoriformato/Whiteboard-Exercises-Algoritms/README.md

 # Whiteboard-Exercises-Algoritms
-A repository to store exercises done for Algorithms &amp; Data Structures course at UniPa and some personal exercises.
+A repository to store exercises done for Algorithms &amp; Data Structures, Databases & Computer Programming courses at UniPa and some personal exercises.

 # C - Prog1
 It contains two exercises written in C for UniPa's Computer Programming 1 course.